Political leaders cast ballots in Northern Ireland Assembly election

 Unionist rival Doug Beattie, leader of the Ulster Unionist Party, voted at Seagoe primary school in Portadown, Co Armagh.

 He said: “It’s polling day, I don’t think anybody really knows the outcome of this.
-Things change throughout the day.
-We are still canvassing.”
+Things change throughout the day.”

 Naomi Long, leader of the cross-community Alliance Party, cast her ballot accompanied by husband Michael at St Colmcille’s parochial house in the east Belfast constituency where she was once the MP.